• A picture of a laughing nonbinary person with a shaved head in a pale green suit. There is a gay pride flag in the background.

 Larissa Piva

 Larissa is an artisan, writer, and exploration enthusiast living on the traditional unceded traditional territories of the Quw’utsun peoples.
-She has a Double BA in Sociology and Creative Writing from UVic and a Master of Creative Writing from UBC.
-Larissa’s work created from her small business, Craft Cove Studio, has been displayed by the Craft Council of BC, the East Side Arts Society, Passion Passport, and more.
-When she isn’t working on her craft(s), you can find her working at a collaborative desk as a Digital, Media, and Development Associate for the Cowichan Women Against Violence Society.
+She has a Double BA from UVic and an MFA from UBC.
+Larissa has a content writing background, and is currently part of the grant writing team at a local charity.
+Larissa’s work created from her small business, Craft Cove Studio, has been displayed by the Craft Council of BC, the Cowichan Valley Arts Council, the East Side Arts Society, Rainforest Arts, and more.
+When she isn’t working on her craft(s), you can find her snacking with her wife, singing out-of-tune to her tomato plants, and admiring the holes her little pup manages to dig.
 You can find more information about her artistic journey on her website.

 • Claire MH Headshot